christianlevesque/christianlevesque.net/blog/backend/wordpress-hosting/installing-your-wordpress-site.md

 category: wordpress_hosting
 date: 2020-10-06
 headerImage: /images/backend/wordpress-hosting/wp-logo.png
+blurb: Getting your WordPress site uploaded and configured
 ---

 Now, everything is coming together.
 By the end of this lesson, your WordPress site will be live on your server.